To migrate your existing CloudBees CI installation to Helm:

 helm install cloudbees-core cloudbees/cloudbees-core -f custom-values.yaml --namespace=cloudbees-core

-The Kubernetes Pod for each of your masters will now require a restart.
-This can be done using the Manage → Restart button in the Operations Center.
+The Kubernetes Pod for each of your controllers will now require a restart.
+This can be done using the Manage → Restart button in the operations center.
 Doing this ensures that the Kubernetes

-Secretthat was re-created as part of this Helm migration is picked up by each master, which is required for the Master to be able to create new Kubernetes build agents.
+Secretthat was re-created as part of this Helm migration is picked up by each controller, which is required for the controller to be able to create new Kubernetes build agents.

 For more information on running CloudBees CI on Kubernetes, see the CloudBees CI on modern cloud platforms administration guide.